 - I talk openly about my mental illness.
 I even find God uses this as a mission.

 Understand, these are not full-proof methods of suicide prevention.
-I wish there were a “3-steps to Salvation from Suicide,” tract, a suicide prevention first-aid kit.
-Sadly, tragically, there isn’t.
-If you have lost a loved one to suicide, I want to say to you with comfort and clarity.
-“This isn’t your fault.”
-And, “Your love, as great as it is, could not have prevented this.”
+I wish there were a “3-steps to Salvation from Suicide” tract, or a suicide prevention first-aid kit.
+Sadly, there isn’t.
+If you have lost a loved one to suicide, I want to say to you with comfort and clarity,

 “It is tempting when looking at the life of anyone who has committed suicide to read into the decision to die a vastly complex web of reasons; and, of course, such complexity is warranted.
 No one illness or event causes suicide; and certainly no one knows all, or perhaps even most, of the motivations behind the killing of the self.
 But psychopathology is almost always there, and its deadliness is fierce.
 Love, success, and friendship are not always enough to counter the pain and destructiveness of severe mental illness. ” ― Kay Redfield Jamison,